 San Juan Basin Public Health (SJBPH) is the regulatory authority for on-site wastewater treatment system (OWTS) permitting in La Plata, Archuleta, and San Juan Counties, and the southwestern portion of Hinsdale County (by Williams Reservoir).
 SJBPH has regulated OWTS, also known as septic systems, since 1967.
 Due to updated State of Colorado standards, SJBPH adopted new local Regulations that went into effect on Jan.
 1, 2018.

-NOTE: On Jan.
+NOTE: As of Jan.
 1, 2019, it is mandatory in all three counties to have most OWTS inspected prior to sale.
 Click the “Transfer of Title” tab below for more information on getting your property ready for sale under the new requirements, and for Inspection Forms, Applications, and a list of local inspectors.

 Application forms and further information for Permitting, Inspections, Installer and Cleaner Licenses, and the availability of Personal Information in our database can be found on the appropriate tabs below.

 To submit applications, inspection requests and other documents to the OWTS team, do one of the following: